PeterNaydenov/dt-toolbox/README.md

             Note:
-            Library is using 'generator functions' and if support for very old browsers is required, add a 'generators' polyfill or get back to version 2.x.x of the library.
+            Library is using 'generator functions'.
+If support for old browsers is required, add a polyfill for 'generators' or get back to version 2.x.x of the library.